The rank of Mazur's Eisenstein ideal: Matrix-valued deformations

 \begin{rem} Another way to think of this proposition is that, morally speaking, the cup products and Massey products in this paper ``should be" valued in the global finite-flat cohomology group $H^2_\fl$ explained in \S\ref{sssec:global flat}.
 Then, for example, the unconditional vanishing of the Massey relation in the $(1,2)$-coordinate would follow from the fact that $H^2_\fl(\zp{t}(1))=0$ (see Proposition \ref{prop:computation of B}).

 More generally, the pattern of the arguments that relate Massey product vanishing to the existence of a global finite-flat representation has been \begin{enumerate} \item Choose a global cochain whose coboundary is the Massey product \item Modify it by a global cocycle (so that its coboundary does not change) so that it is a finite-flat cocycle upon restriction to $G_p$. \end{enumerate} We have developed a theory of cup products and Massey products in global finite-flat cohomology that would simplify such arguments.
+The same simplification can be achieved using a formulation in terms of $A_\infty$-operations, which induces a choice of Massey products compatible with this theory; for this, see \cite[Thm.\ 3.4.1 and \S12]{CarlAinf}.

-Moreover, since the relevant $H^1_\fl$ groups are $1$-dimensional in each coordinate (spanned by $a$, $b$, $c$, and $a$, respectively), the resulting Massey products are unambiguously defined (i.e.\ various choices of defining systems result in the same Massey product) and we would not need to consider specific defining systems.
+Since the relevant $H^1_\fl$ groups are $1$-dimensional in each coordinate (spanned by $a$, $b$, $c$, and $a$, respectively), the resulting Massey products are unambiguously defined (i.e.\ various choices of defining systems result in the same Massey product) and we would not need to consider specific defining systems.
 However, this theory would take several pages to properly develop.
 More importantly, it is not necessary for our arguments because Proposition \ref{prop:H^2_f in H^2} implies that it suffices to test a global finite-flat Massey condition (in $H^2_\fl$) as a global Massey condition (in $H^2$).
 An inductive procedure produces appropriate defining systems. \end{rem}